green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/carbon-intensity-elephant-machine.md

 - `detail_name`: The name of the Elephant carbon provider that produced the value (e.g. `bundesnetzagentur_de`).
 For carbon simulation runs this is the simulation UUID.

-Any errors that occur while talking to the Elephant service are appended to the provider's stderr buffer and can be inspected in the run details in the frontend.
+The provider does not have a stderr buffer.
+Any error that occurs while talking to the Elephant service is raised as an exception and aborts the run.

 ### How it works